Anticipatory loss or grief is the emotion a person feels while preparing for an upcoming loss, such as the death of a loved one.

 Both types of therapy focus on helping grieving people reframe their experiences to manage difficult emotions better.

-A therapist can provide appropriate space for you to talk through your grief, find comfort, and achieve a sense of acceptance for the anticipated loss.
+A grief and loss therapist can provide appropriate space for you to talk through your grief, find comfort, and achieve a sense of acceptance for the anticipated loss.
 The therapist will also be able to provide support and guidance once the loss takes place.

 Don’t hesitate to reach out to Ammirati Counseling to ask and inquire about support services that you can receive to help with overcoming feelings of depression, loneliness, stress or anxiety.